otam-mato/AWS_CloudWatch_Logging_and_monitoring/README.md

 ```

-## Launch the script in the background:
+## Launch the script in the background to start logging:

 ```sh
 # This line grants execute permission to the transmogrifier-monitor.sh script, allowing it to be run as a command